-As of December 31, 2013, we had total available liquidity of \$281.4 million, which consisted of cash and cash equivalents of \$5.4 million, borrowing availability of \$231.7 million under our revolving credit facilities and \$44.3 million of availability under our floor plan offset account, described below, which is generally accessible within one to two days.
+As of December 31, 2014, we had total available liquidity of \$285.0 million, which consisted of cash and cash equivalents of \$2.9 million, \$25.9 million of availability under our floor plan offset account, and borrowing availability of \$164.7 million and \$91.5 million under our revolving credit facility and our used vehicle revolving floor plan facility, respectively.
 The total borrowing capacity under our revolving credit facilities is limited by borrowing base calculations and, from time to time, may be further limited by our required compliance with certain financial covenants.
-As of December 31, 2013, these financial covenants did not further limit our availability under our credit facilities.
+As of December 31, 2014, these financial covenants did not further limit our availability under our credit facilities.
 For more information on our financial covenants, see "Covenants" below.

-We continually evaluate our liquidity and capital resources based upon (i) our cash and cash equivalents on hand, (ii) the funds that we expect to generate through future operations, (iii) current and expected borrowing availability under our revolving credit facilities, our floor plan facilities and our mortgage financing, (iv) amounts in our new vehicle floor plan notes payable offset account and (v) the potential impact of any contemplated or pending future transactions, including, but not limited to, financings, acquisitions, dispositions, equity and/or debt repurchases or other capital expenditures.
+We continually evaluate our liquidity and capital resources based upon (i) our cash and cash equivalents on hand, (ii) the funds that we expect to generate through future operations, (iii) current and expected borrowing availability under our revolving credit facilities, our floor plan facilities and our mortgage financings, (iv) amounts in our new vehicle floor plan notes payable offset account and (v) the potential impact of our capital allocation strategy and any contemplated or pending future transactions, including, but not limited to, financings, acquisitions, dispositions, equity and/or debt repurchases or other capital expenditures.
 We believe we will have sufficient liquidity to meet our debt service and working capital requirements; commitments and contingencies; debt repayment, maturity and repurchase obligations; acquisitions; capital expenditures; and any operating requirements for at least the next twelve months.